tom-mp4/CollegeResultsMap/README.md

 # CollegeResultsMap
-Test project to create a map of colleges and their results
+Test project to create a map of colleges and their results.
+Test pour ligne de commandes.